 - 1. Upon request from and within the time specified by AHCCCS, provide any SMI grievance and/or SMI appeal information, report, or document, - 2.
 Fully cooperate with AHCCCS in the event AHCCCS decides to intervene in, participate in, or reviews any Notice, SMI grievance, or SMI appeal process or proceeding, - 3.
-Comply with and/or implement any AHCCCS directive within the time specified pending formal resolution of the issue, - 4.
-The Contractor shall require all staff facilitating in-person SMI Appeal conferences to have training in mediation, conflict resolution, or problem-solving techniques, and - 5.
+Comply with and/or implement any AHCCCS directive within the time specified pending formal resolution of the issue, and - 4.
 At all relevant times take into consideration the best clinical interests of the member when addressing provider or member SMI grievance and/or SMI appeal related concerns.

-Appeals for Members with Serious Mental Illness: An SMI Appeal is an appeal filed pursuant to the provisions of Arizona Administrative Code (A.A.C.)
+Appeals for Members with Serious Mental Illness: An SMI Appeal is an appeal filed pursuant to the provisions of A.A.C.
 R9-21-401 et seq. regarding decisions pertaining to behavioral health services for SMI members (or to eligibility decisions for those members seeking to become SMI eligible), including fees and waivers; assessments and further evaluations; service and treatment plans and planning decisions; and the implementation of those decisions.
 The SMI Appeals process may be utilized only by those members who already have an SMI designation or who are seeking to become SMI eligible.

-It is important to note that a person designated as SMI who is also Title XIX/XXI eligible may appeal an adverse benefit determination (defined under 42 CFR 438.400 to include the denial or limited authorization of a requested service; the reduction, suspension, or termination of a previously authorized service; and/or the failure to provide a service in a timely manner) under either the SMI Appeals process or the Title XIX/XXI appeal process.
+It is important to note that a person designated as SMI, who is also Title XIX/XXI eligible, may appeal an adverse benefit determination (defined under 42 CFR 438.400 to include the denial or limited authorization of a requested service; the reduction, suspension, or termination of a previously authorized service; and/or the failure to provide a service in a timely manner) under either the SMI Appeals process or the Title XIX/XXI appeal process.

 The SMI appeals process is a mediated process consisting of one or more appeal conferences at which the parties to the appeal discuss the appeal and seek a mediated resolution.
 If resolution is not achieved, the appellant may request an administrative hearing to decide the issue on appeal.
+The Contractor shall require all staff facilitating SMI Appeal conferences to have training in mediation, conflict resolution, or problem-solving techniques.
 Refer to A.A.C.
-R9-21-401 et seq. for further detail.
+R9-21-401 et seq.